ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

             - Notice how in this job you have specified the address with the port to connect with the Kube State Metrics service, which is `mntr-agent-kube-state-metrics.monitoring.svc.deimos.cluster.io:8080`.
         - `node-exporter`: scrapes metrics from the Prometheus Node Exporter you already prepared in the previous [guide](G035%20-%20Deploying%20services%2004%20~%20Monitoring%20stack%20-%20Part%203%20-%20Prometheus%20Node%20Exporter%20service.md).

         Notice that each of these scraping jobs have their own particularities, like a different `scrape_interval` or `relabel_configs` to suit their own needs.
-To know more about all those paramters, better check out the [official Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).
+To know more about all those parameters, better check out the [official Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).

 ### _Configuration file `prometheus.rules.yaml`_